mosi2002/home/_pages/about.md

 <!-- This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io). -->

 I am a Bachelor student of Electrical Engineering at the school of [EE Amirkabir University of Technology (Tehran Polytechnic)](https://ee.aut.ac.ir/), Iran.
-I am also a research assistant at  Lab under supervision of Dr. [Farzaneh Abdollahi](https://scholar.google.com/citations?user=nmZp2s8AAAAJ&hl=en) in school of electrical engineering of Tehran Polytechnic and Dr. [S. Vahid Naghavi](https://scholar.google.com/citations?user=5bT9h5IAAAAJ&hl=en) in [Research Institute of Petroleum Industry (RIPI)](https://www.ripi.ir/).
+I am also a research assistant under supervision of Dr. [Farzaneh Abdollahi](https://scholar.google.com/citations?user=nmZp2s8AAAAJ&hl=en) in school of electrical engineering of Tehran Polytechnic and Dr. [S. Vahid Naghavi](https://scholar.google.com/citations?user=5bT9h5IAAAAJ&hl=en) in [Research Institute of Petroleum Industry (RIPI)](https://www.ripi.ir/).
 My research focuses on control theory and neural network based control.
 Additionally, I am interested in applied mathematics and machine learning.

-My B.Sc. thesis focus on ??
+My B.Sc. thesis focus on nueral network based state estimation using Lie derivative.

 I also have many years experience as a software engineer and ai researcher in [RIPI](https://www.ripi.ir/) and [FTM](https://www.linkedin.com/company/fater-afkar-fanavar/posts/?feedView=all) and ??